QTIM-Lab/DeepNeuro/deepneuro/pipelines/Segment_GBM/README.md

 Second, note that you will need to make sure that the left-hand side of the "-v" option is an absolute, rather than relative, path.
 For example "../Data/" and "~/Data/" will not work (relative path), but "/home/my_user/Data/" will work (absolute path, starting from the root directory).

-Third, note that the folders you provide as arguments to the "segment pipeline" command should be relative paths.
+Third, note that the folders you provide as arguments to the "segment_gbm pipeline" command should be relative paths.
 This is because you are mounting, and thus renaming, a folder on your system to the "/INPUT_DATA" folder inside the Docker system.
 For example, if you were mounting the directory "/home/my_user/Data/" to "/INPUT_DATA", you should not provide the path "/home/my_user/Data/Patient_1/FLAIR" as a parameter.
 Rather, you should provide the path "/INPUT_DATA/Patient_1/FLAIR", as those parts of the path are within the scope of your mounted directory.